 “Accelerating translational research by integrating clinical data into systems biology at scale”

-–Assistant Professor, Jennifer Hadlock, MD
+–Associate Professor, Jennifer Hadlock, MD

 The Hadlock Lab welcomes data scientists and postdoctoral fellows.

 Our interdisciplinary lab is accelerating translational research by integrating clinical data into systems biology at scale.
 Our goal is to improve the lives of people with immune-mediated inflammatory diseases (IMIDs).

 IMIDs are clinically diverse conditions characterized by immune dysregulation, chronic inflammation and potential organ damage.
 IMIDs include ulcerative colitis, Crohn’s disease, rheumatoid arthritis, psoriasis, psoriatic arthritis, ankylosing spondylitis, multiple sclerosis, systemic lupus erythematosus, Sjögren’s syndrome and others, including numerous rare diseases.
 The collective estimated prevalence of IMIDs is 5 percent to 7 percent, and IMIDs are frequently underdiagnosed.
 Individuals may experience years of delay and long-term harm before diagnosis, and often try multiple treatments before finding which ones provide benefit.
 In addition, medications that work well at first may lose efficacy over time.